-But when someone gives you their email address their intentions are clear.
+However, when someone gives you their email address, their intentions are clear.

-To help you grow your email list I set up a signup box on your website where website visitors can pop in their name and email address to sign up.
+To help you grow your email list, we set up a signup box on your website where website visitors can pop in their name and email address to sign up.